deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/DetectionData.rst

 Accepted Image Format
 ---------------------
 All checks in deepchecks require images in the same format.
-They use the `batch_to_images` function in order to get the images in the correct format.
+They use the :func:`~deepchecks.vision.VisionData.batch_to_images` function in order to get the images in the correct format.
 For more info on the accepted formats, please visit the `VisionData User Guide <VisionData.rst>`_.

 Accepted Label Format
 ---------------------
-Deepchecks' checks use the `batch_to_labels` function in order to get the labels in the correct format.
+Deepchecks' checks use the :func:`~deepchecks.vision.DetectionData.batch_to_labels` function in order to get the labels in the correct format.
 The accepted label format for is a a list of length N containing tensors of shape (B, 5), where N is the number of samples, B is the number of bounding boxes in the sample and each bounding box is represented by 5 values:
 ``(class_id, x, y, w, h)``.